 A. Benchmark Against Which to Judge Proposals

 In order to assess whatever proposal is before it for addressing the UDCs current under-collections, the Commission must first look towards AB 1890 – its intent and its chosen means of implementation.
 Having discerned those, the Commission must choose the option which best maintains the integrity of the statute.
-As shown, in brief below, the elements against which the Commission must measure any proposal are whether it affords the UDCs a reasonable opportunity to recover their uneconomic generation costs, while ensuring rate payers the promised rate reduction.
+As shown, in brief below, the elements against which the Commission must measure any proposal are whether it affords the UDCs a reasonable opportunity to recover their uneconomic generation costs, while ensuring that rate payers do not incur additional risks not contemplated by the statute.

-The driving force behind the enactment of AB1890 is no secret -- electric rates in California were extremely high.
-The intent, therefore, of the statute was to achieve lower rates.
-The means chosen was the introduction of competition into the generation of electricity.
-Recognizing that the introduction of competition could result in the UDCs having assets that were no longer economical in a competitive environment, the statute provided the UDCs an “opportunity” to recover their stranded costs of generation over a “reasonable transition” period.
-This opportunity was afforded by instituting a frozen rate structure in which rates were set at an artificially high level and the UDCs were allowed to apply any excess revenue subsequent to recovery of operating costs towards paying down their stranded cost obligation.
-As a quid pro quo for the frozen rates, and to ensure that the ultimate goal of the statute was met – lowering electric rates – the legislature provided for an immediate ten percent rate reduction for residential and small commercial customers and a promised twenty percent rate reduction by April 2002.
+(STAY AWAY FROM LOWER RATE ARGUMENTS, INSTEAD SAY THAT THE LEGISLATION RECOGNIZED THAT IN A TRANSITION FROM A REGULATED ENVIRONMENT TO A COMPETITIVE ENVIRONMENT THAT THE UTILITY-OWNED GENERATION MAY NOT BE ABLE TO RECOVER ITS COSTS FROM MARKET PRICES.
+THEREFORE, A TRANSITION PERIOD WAS ESTABLISHED WITH A FROZEN RATE LEVEL THAT PROVIDED AN OPPORTUNITY FOR THE UTILITIES TO RECOVER ANY STRANDED COSTS ASSOCIATED WITH THEIR ASSETS(J?)
+The frozen rate structure in which rates were set at an artificially high level allowed the UDCs to apply any excess revenue subsequent to recovery of operating costs towards paying down their stranded cost obligation.
+I would stay away from this.

 B. PG&E’s Proposal